 Hepatitis C is a disease that causes liver inflammation.
-Those with acute hepatitis C will notice an immediate onset of symptoms, while it may take years before those with chronic hepatitis C notice any symptoms.
-In fact, about half of the 2.2 to 3.2 million people in the United States with chronic hepatitis C don’t know they are infected with the virus.
+Those with acute hepatitis C will notice an immediate onset of symptoms.
+But it may take years before those with chronic hepatitis C notice any symptoms.

 A simple blood test will indicate if you have hepatitis C. Ask your doctor about getting tested if any of the following pertains to you:

-- you’ve injected illegal drugs, even if you injected just once
+- You’ve injected illegal drugs, even if you’ve injected just once.

-- you’re a healthcare worker and encountered an accidental needle sticks with HCV-infected blood
+- You’re a healthcare worker and encountered an accidental needle stick with HCV-infected blood.

 A number of groundbreaking new medications for hepatitis C have become available within the last few years.
 These new medicines are rapidly changing the standard treatment approaches for people with hepatitis C.

 The standard treatment used to be a combination of two antiviral drugs: pegylated interferon (PEG) and ribavirin.